TalTech-HPC-Centre/taltech-hpc-docs/docs/software/turbomole.md

 ### Environment

-There are currently several versions of TURBOMOLE (6.3 - 7.0) are available on HPC, and most of them can be run as parallel jobs.
-Environment is set up by the command:
+There are currently several versions of TURBOMOLE (6.3 - 7.0) available on HPC, and most of them can be run as parallel jobs.
+The environment is set up by the command:

 ```bash
 module load turbomole7.0